DivleenSR/dayPlanner/README.md

 # dayPlanner
-A mobile application in Flutter
+A mobile application in Flutter.